angelll19/Amazon_Discount_Rating/README.md

 # Business Problem
 Amazon invests heavily in product discounts to attract customers and stimulate sales.
 However, while discounts can increase product appeal, they also reduce profit margins and require significant promotional investment.
 It is therefore important to determine whether these discounts effectively improve customer satisfaction or simply increase promotional costs without delivering the expected value.

+This analysis aims to assess the effectiveness of Amazon's discount strategy by examining the relationship between discount levels, customer ratings, and review behavior across product categories.

 # Objectives
 This dashboard evaluates the effectiveness of Amazon's discount strategy by analysing product discounts, customer ratings, and review behaviour across different product categories.